fsismondi/ioppytest-agent/README.md

 If new components needs to be added they just need to be launched from this component.

-Core open the default ZMQ socket that is used by other components to communicate with each others.

 Error handling
 --------------
-When there is a Ctrl-C the agent should kill all other components and disconnect as gracefully as possible.
+When there is a user interrupt signal (Ctrl-C) the agent should kill all other components and disconnect as gracefully as possible.

 Serial mode (with 802.15.4 probe)